SpicyCitrus/Javascript-tests/README.md

 # Javascript-tests
-like the html tests its just a folder for me to put my tets
+like the html tests its just a folder for me to put my tests